 Now that is something to have a BEAUTIFUL ATTITUDE about!

 Love must be without hypocrisy.
 Abhor what is evil, cling to what is good.
 Be devoted to one another with mutual love, showing eagerness in honoring one another.
 Do not lag in zeal, be enthusiastic in spirit, serve the Lord.
 Rejoice in hope, endure in suffering, persist in prayer.
 Contribute to the needs of the saints, pursue hospitality.
 Bless those who persecute you, bless and do not curse.
 Rejoice with those who rejoice, weep with those who weep.
 Live in harmony with one another; do not be haughty but associate with the lowly.
 Do not be conceited.Do not repay anyone evil for evil; consider what is good before all people.If possible, so far as it depends on you, live peaceably with all people.Do not avenge yourselves, dear friends, but give place to God’s wrath, for it is written, “Vengeance is mine, I will repay,” says the Lord.
 Rather, if your enemy is hungry, feed him; if he is thirsty, give him a drink; for in doing this you will be heaping burning coals on his head.
 Do not be overcome by evil, but overcome evil with good.
 (Romans 12:9-21)

-(1) Left-click on the underlined phrase to open another article in a different tab with more explanation.
+(1) Select the link to open another article in a new tab with additional information.